hqzhu7/CourseSiteGenerator/README.md

 # CourseSiteGenerator
 A project from my java class <br/>
-Download all folders and run in an IDE
+Download all folders and run in an IDE <br/>
-There is a part I didn't implement because it's a useless function in the course TAB (I may finish it later to let it perfect)
-Other details you can read my Software Design Descriptions (SDD)
+Software functions are in the Software Design Descriptions (SDD) <br/>